nervosnetwork/rfcs/rfcs/0038-cheque/0038-cheque.md

 1. If a signature is provided in witness, the lock continues with the cheque logic below:

    - 1.a.
-If the provided signature in witness fails validation with the receiver or the sender secp256k1 public key hash, the cheque lock returns withe an error state.
+If the provided signature fails validation with both the receiver and the sender secp256k1-blake2b public key hash, the cheque lock returns with an error.

    - 1.b.
 If the provided signature in witness can be validated with the receiver secp256k1 public key hash, the cheque lock continues with the claim logic below: